enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/javascript/javascript-built-in-object.md

 ## setTimeout()

-set a timer which executes a function or specified piece of code once the timer expires
+Set a timer which executes a function or specified piece of code once the timer expires

 Syntax: